files-community/Website/src/routes/docs/configuring/replace-file-explorer/+page.md

 ## Known limitations
 - This method doesn't replace the system file pickers
-- Some programes will still open File explorer
+- Some programs will still open File explorer